mmelvin0/mcst/README.md

 a custom script of your own device.

 Some configuration is possible by changing the variables at the top of the script.
-You can also configure the tool by exporting these as environment variables before calling the mc-init.sh.
+If present, /etc/default/minecraft is used to fill these in.
+You can alternatively configure the tool by exporting as environment variables before invoking the script.

 Run the script without any arguments to see all supported commands.